microsoft/CollectServiceFabricData/docs/dllConfiguration.md

 ### Creating Kusto Cluster

+(todo: see scripts directory)

 ### Headless Execution with Client Credentials

-Use these steps to optionally configure CollectSFData to run headless with client credentials and secret.
+Use these steps to optionally configure CollectSFData to run headless with client credentials and client certificate.

 #### Configuration of Azure Active Directory App Registration

-#### Configuration of Secret
+#### Configuration of Client Certificate

 ## Implementing Collector